the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 ...
 ~~~~~~~

 React's `useCallback` hook changes the function only when the search term changes.
-That's when we want to trigger a re-fetch of the data, because the input field has new input and we want to see the new data displayed in our list.
+That's when we want to trigger a re-fetch on the data because the input field has new input and we want to see the new data displayed in our list.

 By moving the data fetching function outside the `useEffect` hook, it becomes reusable for other parts of the application.
-We won't use it just yet, but it is a way to understand the `useCallback` hook.
+We won't use it just yet but it is a way to understand the `useCallback` hook.
 Now the `useEffect` hook runs implicitly when the `searchTerm` changes, because the `handleFetchStories` is re-defined each time the `searchTerm` changes.
 Since the `useEffect` hook depends on the `handleFetchStories`, the side-effect for data fetching runs again.

 ### Exercises: